Vodacom: Sports sponsorships

 Vodacom is a sponsor of many South African sports.

 In provincial rugby union, they are the sponsors of the Pretoria-based Vodacom Blue Bulls and own the naming rights to the union's home stadium, Loftus Versfeld.

 As part of their rugby union sponsorship portfolio, Vodacom has been the title sponsor of the Super Rugby tournament in South Africa since 1996.

 In football, they sponsor two clubs in the Premier Soccer League: the Kaizer Chiefs and Orlando Pirates.
 They also sponsor the South African Football Association and the national teams Bafana Bafana (men), Amajita (under 20s), and previously Banyana Banyana (women).
 However, competitor MTN was one of the sponsors of the 2010 FIFA World Cup held in South Africa.

 Past sponsorships include the national rugby union team, the Springboks, from 1994 to 2017, and the South African Shelby Can-Am series between 2000 and 2005.

 Controversies

 JSE listing

 On May 17, 2009, a court dismissed a joint Congress of South African Trade Unions (COSATU) and ICASA application to stop Vodacom's JSE listing.
-Chegoane Mabelane, the South African article writer and prominent supporter of both African National Congress (ANC) and its alliance; in one of his articles stated that the interdict to stop the listing was fair.
+Chegoane Mabelane, a South African article writer and prominent supporter of both African National Congress (ANC) and its alliances; in one of his articles stated that the interdict to stop the listing was fair.

 In January 2010, the Sunday Times alleged that Alan Knott-Craig (Senior), former Vodacom CEO, helped his son, Alan Knott-Craig with business ventures using Vodacom's resources.
 He also allegedly awarded a multimillion-rand contract to a marketing and advertising company run by his family members.